kevin-mr/project-c/README.md

   dotnet ef database update

 - This command applies any pending migrations to the database.
+- If you have any problem running the migrations, check ef [official docs](https://learn.microsoft.com/en-us/ef/core/cli/dotnet)

 5. **Build and Run the Project**: